Workaround for when a site won't open and displays "Unsupported protocol is being used"

 5. Change the [Default] setting in [Allow sites to be reloaded in Internet Explorer mode (IE mode)] to [Allow] and click [Restart] to reload the browser

-6. From the left menu, go to [Appearance], then [Customize Toolbar], and enable the [Internet Explorer Mode (IE Mode) button].
+6. From the left-hand menu, go to "Appearance" → "Customize Toolbars" → enable the "Internet Explorer Mode (IE Mode) button"

-(You'll find a lot of options if you search, but I personally think this is the easiest way.)
+(you'll find various methods if you search online, but personally, I think this is the easiest).

-7. When you navigate to the page that you were unable to open after enabling it, you should see a familiar icon in the top right menu.
-Click on it and
+7. After activation, when you navigate to a page that you couldn't open before, you should see a familiar icon added to the top right menu.
+Click it

-the following message will appear, allowing you to load the page in IE mode.
+, and you will see a message like the one below, allowing you to load the page in IE mode.

-If you want to open the page in IE mode from next time onwards, enable the area framed in red.
-Once you've finished setting it up, click [Finish].
+If you want to open pages in IE mode from now on, enable the area highlighted in red.
+Once you're finished, click [Done].

 8. As shown in the example below, a menu will appear titled [▼More information] → [Go to web page (not recommended)].
 Clicking this will allow you to view the page